madsvnielsen/TriJam-DigItUp/README.md

 ## Installation

-To play Ore Defender, follow these steps:
+To play Astral Prospector, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in Unity.